Katie Hafner: Personal life

 Hafner's first husband was John Markoff.
 They divorced and she married Matthew Lyon, a university administrator, in 1992; they had a daughter.
 He died in February 2002.
 In 2012 she remarried to Robert M. Wachter, who is chairman of the Department of Medicine at the University of California, San Francisco.
 In June 2022, he announced that she probably had long COVID.
-In March 2023 she participated in an hour-long vodcast with Roy Wood Jr. on the Matilda effect.
+In March 2023 she participated in an hour-long podcast with Roy Wood Jr. on the Matilda effect.